-Lesser of above columns is the maximum reimbursement when choosing to rent a vehicle versus other modes of transportation.
+The lesser of the above columns is the maximum reimbursement when choosing to rent a vehicle versus other modes of transportation.

-The appropriate size of the rental vehicle should depend on such factors as the number of passengers, and the amount of luggage and/or equipment being carried.
+^{} The appropriate size of the rental vehicle should depend on factors such as the number of passengers and the amount of luggage and/or equipment being carried.
 A brief explanation of these circumstances must be provided below.